 The incremental cost is found by calculating the additional cost of the more expensive surveillance relative to the surveillance that is less expensive.
-In our example, incremental cost between X and S

-= $(Cost Z - Cost S) = \pounds400-\pounds300 = \pounds100$.
+In our example, incremental cost between X and S = $(Cost Z - Cost S) = \pounds400 - \pounds300 = \pounds100$.
 Similarly the additional health benefit (our effectiveness) is simply the additional health benefit of implementing a surveillance option relative to the option that is less expensive.
-In our example, incremental benefit = (No. abortions avoided X - No. abortionsavoided S) = 3 additional abortions avoided.
-Finally, divide the incremental cost by the incremental benefit (=£33/additional abortion avoided).
-This means that if we chose to implement X in place of S, it would cost £33 per additional abortion avoided than we would get from implementing X. The incremental cost-effectiveness ratio of each intervention is then found by comparing it to the slightly more expensive (or next most effective intervention if ordered by effectiveness) option, hence we need to compare option Z with option X and Y with option Z next.
-For X and Y this is (£1000-£400)/(25-21)=£150/additional abortion avoided and for Y and Z (£2000-£1000)/(30-25)= £200/additional abortion avoided.
+In our example, incremental benefit = $(No. abortions avoided X - No. abortions avoided S) = 3 additional abortions avoided.
+Finally, divide the incremental cost by the incremental benefit (=<math>\pounds33$ /additional abortion avoided).
+This means that if we chose to implementing X. The incremental cost-effectiveness ratio of each intervention is then found by comparing it to the slightly more expensive (or next most effective intervention if ordered by effectiveness) option, hence we need to compare option Z with option X and Y with option Z next.
+For X and Y this is (£1000- $\pounds400$)/(25-21)=£150/additional abortion avoided and for Y and Z (£2000-£1000)/(30-25)= £200/additional abortion avoided.

 Surveillance Number of abortions avoided Net Cost ICER (£/additional abortion avoided)

 S (status quo) 18 £300 -

-Х 21 £400 33
+X 21 £400 33

 Z 25 £1000 100

 Y 30 £2000 200